lifan0913/node-mongo-complete-bootcamp-2019/04-express-build-natours-api/notes.md

 ### Stateless RESTful API?

 In a stateless RESTful API all state is handled on the client.
 This means that each request must contain **all** the information necessary to process a certain request.
 The server should **not** have to remember previous requests.

+---

+## Starting our API: Handling GET Requests

+Lets start building our Natours API.
+We are going to start by building a GET Request and sending a JSON response back.

+In order to do this we are going to use the data that is on the starter files inside the course resources.